Last month, we reviewed the nuances of case interview anatomy, emphasizing how interviewer- and interviewee-led interviews have similar case anatomy.

 In the guts of the case, you will go back and forth between the quantitative questions and creative questions.
 As you do this, you’ll be solving the case with a dance that goes back and forth between numbers and interpretation.
 Who leads here will be different, but you’ll do both types of questions in both interviewer- and interviewee-led cases.

-After this, the case closing is the same no matter which type of interview you are in.
+After this, the case closing is the same no matter which type of interview you are in, but some firms (such as McKinsey) won’t offer you a prompt to close the case, so you should be closing each question with next steps.

 The traits you identify – All firms, repeat, ALL FIRMS want to see structure, problem solving and clear communication.
 It used to be that the 3 top firms (McKinsey, Bain and BCG) would be looking for different skill sets and styles from their interviewees.
 However, in recent times, its become a lot more common for people to get offers from more than one of the top firms because best practices have converged.